 The CR propose two changes for <remoteCSE> CREATE:

-In TS-0001, section 10.1.1.2.1 step 005:
+In TS-0001, clause 10.2.2.7 step 005:

 Step 005: The Originator may issue a RETRIEVE Request towards the Receiver (same To as for the CREATE request message) to obtain the optional parameters of the <remoteCSE> resource created at the Receiver as for step 004 (e.g. labels, accessControlPolicyIDs attributes).
 The RETRIEVE procedure is described in clause 10.1.2.